 On September 10, 2005, astronomers at the Keck Observatory on Mauna Kea observed Eris with a new instrument that reveals details as precise as those seen by the Hubble Space Telescope; this enabled them to determine that Eris has a small moon in orbit around it.
 The researchers involved included the original discoverers of Eris plus the large engineering team at the Keck Observatory which made the observations possible.
 The discovery of the moon, initially known as S/2005 (2003 UB313) 1, then code-named Gabrielle (Xena's female companion in the fictional series) by its finders before being formally named Dysnomia, is important in two respects.
 First it enabled astronomers, in 2007, to determine the mass of Eris; it turns out to be 27% greater than that of Pluto.
 Second it offers clues to what happened in the early Solar System.

-Three of the four largest known objects in the Kuiper Belt – Eris, Pluto, and 2003 EL61 – are now known to have satellites.
+Three of the four largest known objects in the Kuiper belt – Eris, Pluto, and 2003 EL61 – are now known to have satellites.
 Such a large fraction of objects with moons suggests some common mechanism at work.
-One possibility is that the moons of Eris and 2003 EL61 were both formed from a collision between Kuiper Belt objects, much like it is thought the the Earth's moon was formed from a collision between the Earth and an object about the size of Mars.
-The moon of Eris at a distance about one tenth of that of the Moon from the Earth, and based on the fact that it is about 60 times fainter than the primary, is estimated to be about 8 times smaller (assuming it has the same albedo).
+One possibility is that the moons of Eris and 2003 EL61 were both formed from a collision between Kuiper Belt objects, much like it is thought the Earth's moon was formed from a collision between Earth and an object about the size of Mars.
+The moon of Eris at a distance about one tenth of that of the Moon from Earth, and based on the fact that it is about 60 times fainter than the primary, is estimated to be about 8 times smaller (assuming it has the same albedo).